vlaaad/vlaaad.github.io/reveal-pro-privacy.md

 This privacy policy will help you understand what I collect and how I use the data you provide to me when you use this website and Reveal Pro.
 I reserve the right to change this policy at any given time.
 If you want to make sure that you are up to date with the latest changes, I advise you to frequently visit this page.

-# What user information I collect
+# What user information do I collect

-I collect your email address when you purchase Reveal Pro license to send the license information, to provide technical support and to contact you about Reveal Pro.
+I collect your email address when you purchase the Reveal Pro license to send the license information, to provide technical support, and to contact you about Reveal Pro.

 # Third parties